Techno: Early use of the term 'Techno'

 In 1977, Steve Fairnie and Bev Sage formed an electronica band called the Techno Twins in London, England.
 When Kraftwerk first toured Japan, their music was described as "technopop" by the Japanese press.
-The Japanese band Yellow Magic Orchestra used the word 'techno' in a number of their works such as the song "Technopolis" (1979), the album Technodelic (1981), and a rare flexi disc EP, "The Spirit of Techno" (1983).
+The Japanese band Yellow Magic Orchestra used the word 'techno' in a number of their works such as the song "Technopolis" (1979), the album Technodelic (1981), and a flexi disc EP, "The Spirit of Techno" (1983).
 When Yellow Magic Orchestra toured the United States in 1980, they described their own music as technopop, and were written up in Rolling Stone Magazine.
-Around 1980, the members of YMO added synthesizer backing tracks to idol songs such as Ikue Sakakibara's "Robot", and these songs were classified as 'techno kayou' or 'bubblegum techno.'
+Around 1980, the members of YMO added synthesizer backing tracks to idol songs such as Ikue Sakakibara's "Robot", and these songs were classified as 'techno kayou' or 'bubblegum techno.
 In 1985, Billboard reviewed the Canadian band Skinny Puppy's album, and described the genre as techno dance.
 Juan Atkins himself said "In fact, there were a lot of electronic musicians around when Cybotron started, and I think maybe half of them referred to their music as 'techno.'
 However, the public really wasn't ready for it until about '85 or '86.
 It just so happened that Detroit was there when people really got into it."